Last Updated on June 21, 2024 by Dan Campbell

 Torches such as Bernzomatic are great tools that serve a multitude of purposes, but sometimes they can stop working out of the blue.
-So if your torch won’t stay lit or has a weak flame, I’m going to help you fix it before you go out and buy a new one.
+So if your propane torch won’t light or has a weak flame, I’m going to help you fix it before you go out and buy a new one.
 And if it’s not working after trying these fixes I have a few recommendations for replacements that will suit your needs whether you’re welding in a crawl space or putting a nice sear on your steak.
 But to get straight to the point though – if your propane torch won’t stay lit or light at all, first check that the ignition wire is making a spark, and secondly clean the inside of the burn tube.
-Almost all propane torch issues are going to be fixed by just checking the ignition wire and cleaning the burn tube.
+From my personal experience, almost all propane torch issues are going to be fixed by just checking the ignition wire and cleaning the burn tube, they’re pretty straight-forward tools without many parts to worry about.

 Most common torches that you can buy are pretty straightforward devices, and most issues can be fixed by using a simple step-by-step process.
 This guide is mostly targeted at propane or map-pro torches like a Bernzomatic Torch, however, these steps will also help with other torches.
 Some of the common issues that can occur with propane torches are: